Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 Find NP Schools

 There are many reasons why a skilled RN may choose to return to school to become a nurse practitioner (NP).
-With the increase in autonomy, responsibility, and pay, NPs are helping to address critical shortages in primary and mental health care in the U.S. However, with all transformations, there is a tradeoff.
-In this case, tuition—and later student loan debt—is the tradeoff for most NPs in the United States.
+With increased autonomy, responsibility, and pay, NPs are helping address critical shortages in primary and mental health care in the U.S. However, with all transformations, there is a tradeoff.
+In this case, tuition and later student loan debt are the tradeoff for most NPs in the United States.

 Additionally, 50 percent of graduate nursing students are concerned about their ability to repay loans upon program completion.
 Only 27 percent of students received aid from their NP program or employers.
 Finally, 76 percent of graduate student nurses already have undergraduate student loans.

-In 2022, the Biden-Harris Student Debt Relief Plan provides immediate relief for student loan borrowers.
-Under the plan, student loan forgiveness of up to $20,000 per borrower is available to borrowers regardless of income level or type of loan held.
-The plan also includes a temporary suspension of student loan payments through December 31, 2022.
-This is a joint effort between the Department of Education and the Department of the Treasury to connect eligible borrowers with student loan forgiveness, especially for those most in need.
-In addition, the Biden-Harris plan forgives $10,000 for borrowers earning under $125,000 per year or $250 per year for married couples.
-This represents 95 percent of borrowers, or 43 million people, 60 percent of whom are Pell Grant recipients – who are also eligible for debt cancellation up to $20,000.
+In 2022, the Biden-Harris Student Debt Relief Plan provided immediate relief for student loan borrowers.
+Under the plan, student loan forgiveness of up to $20,000 per borrower was available to borrowers regardless of income level or type of loan held.
+The plan also included a temporary suspension of student loan payments through December 31, 2022.
+This was a joint effort between the Department of Education and the Department of the Treasury to connect eligible borrowers with student loan forgiveness, especially for those most in need.

 With three out of every four NPs staring down a debt horizon, understanding student loan forgiveness may spell the difference between a career that feels like indentured servitude and one that feels like a career choice made freely.

-Keep reading for a general overview of what it means to enter into student loan repayment programs and for detailed information on loan repayment options for nurse practitioners.
+Keep reading for a general overview of entering student loan repayment programs and detailed information on loan repayment options for nurse practitioners.

 What Kinds of Student Loan Repayment and Forgiveness Programs Exist for NPs?

 The loan repayment and loan forgiveness programs detailed below are designed to incentivize providers to choose positions that may offer lower-than-average pay and/or work with underserved populations in underserved regions.
-However, there are several things an NP should keep in mind as they consider which repayment or forgiveness programs are right for them.
+However, there are several things an NP should keep in mind when considering which repayment or forgiveness programs are right for them.

 Loan Forgiveness Programs